1V-LSD: Legal status

+Canada

+1V-LSD is not an explicitly nor implicitly controlled substance in Canada as of 2025.

 Germany

 An amendment to the NpSG banned the sale of 1V-LSD in Germany in September 2022.
 Due to a interpunctation error in the actualised NpSG, the ban never took effect.
 The law was amended in March 2023, now banning 1V-LSD.

-North America
+Poland

-1V-LSD is not a controlled substance in North America (United States and Canada), unless sold for human consumption in the US.
+1V-LSD has been a controlled substance in Poland since 2024.

 South Korea

 1V-LSD was placed under legal control in South Korea in July 2022 on a temporary but renewable basis.

 Sweden

-Since March 2nd 2022, 1V-LSD has been under investigation in Sweden and may therefore soon become controlled.
+Since 2 March 2022, 1V-LSD has been under investigation in Sweden and may therefore soon become controlled.

+United States

+1V-LSD is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.